 What should I definitely avoid eating before a run?

 To provide sufficient fuel, foods should be mostly high in carbohydrate, but you should also eat foods that you're used to, make you feel comfortable and don't feel too 'heavy' in your stomach when you begin exercising.

-In the two - four hours before a run, try to limit the following foods as these are well known causes of gastrointestinal distresses such as diarrhoea and bowel upsets.
+In the 2-4 hours before a run, try to limit the following foods as these are well-known causes of gastrointestinal distresses, such as diarrhoea and bowel upsets.